cloudcake/laravel-sanity/docs/README.md

 }
 ```

-## Modifying Standards configuration
+## Modifying Code Sniffer Rules

-Sanity uses PHP CodeSniffer to inspect and judge your code format based on a set of highly customised rules in accordance to PSR.
+Sanity uses PHP CodeSniffer to inspect and judge your code format based on a set of customised rules in accordance to PSR.
 If you wish, you may edit these rules by modifying the `phpcs.xml` file within your project root (published by Sanity).
 Within this file you can include and exlcude paths.

 For information on how to manage and modify the PHP CodeSniffer rules, view the [PHP CodeSniffer documentation](https://github.com/squizlabs/PHP_CodeSniffer/wiki).